bparanj/crystal/electronics/components/resistor-uses.md

 resistor

-Resistors are fundamental components in electronics with numerous applications. uses of resistors:
+Resistors are fundamental components in electronics with numerous applications.
+Uses:

 1. Current limiting: